 HSD operated several programs, initiatives, and grants outside of Centennial Care 2.0 to provide care for its members.
-One such grant, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), is the Promoting Integration of Primary and Behavioral Health Care (PIPBHC) grant.
-The goal of the grant is to provide integrated physical and behavioral healthcare to 795 consumers in the State of New Mexico affected by a SUD or mental illness (MI) and having a chronic physical health condition.
+One such grant, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), is the Promoting Integration of Primary and Behavioral Health Care (PIPBHC) grant.7-2 The goal of the grant is to provide integrated physical and behavioral healthcare to 795 consumers in the State of New Mexico affected by a SUD or mental illness (MI) and having a chronic physical health condition.
 The grant was approved for five years, beginning in 2019 and ending in 2023.
 Through the grant, behavioral health and primary care providers meet regularly and discuss patient needs while providing prevention-based services to members with a SUD or MI.
 Additionally, a large portion of the grant was directed to increasing the workforce capacity of Community Health Workers (CHWs) and Certified Peer Support Workers (CPSWs).
-CHWs and CPSWs engage SUD or MI patients in health promotion activities and is to be completed by training CHWs and CPSWs on health promotion Evidence-Based Practices (EBPs) and integrating CHWs and CPSWs into care coordination teams.
-The substance of the grant was directed to increasing the workforce capacity of CPSWs on health promotion Evidence-Based Practices (EBPs) and integrating CHWs and CPSWs into care coordination teams.
+CHWs and CPSWs engage SUD or MI patients in health promotion activities and is to be completed by training CHWs and CPSWs on health promotion Evidence-Based Practices (EBPs) and integrating CHWs and CPSWs into care coordination teams.7-3

 HSD developed numerous SUD health information technology (HIT) initiatives, including a prescription drug monitoring program (PDMP).
-As of September 2021, approximately 87 percent of providers consulted the PDMP before prescribing medications.
-Additionally, HSD implemented an emergency department (ED) information exchange (EDIE) in Health Homes to assist CHWs in identifying barriers to care and promoting care coordination
+As of September 2021, approximately 87 percent of providers consulted the PDMP before prescribing medications.7-4 Additionally, HSD implemented an emergency department (ED) information exchange (EDIE) in Health Homes to assist CHWs in identifying barriers to care and promoting care coordination

-7-1 Details of these programs can be found in the Background on Other State Initiatives section below.
+&lt;sup>7-1 Details of these programs can be found in the Background on Other State Initiatives section below.